 Today we are paying the price with a stop to trekking.

 Our personal feeling is that this kind of ban is not sustainable in the long run.
 India is a growing country and the whole world’s attention is on it.
 Adventure tourism cannot be wished away.
 We believe it must be regulated but not banned.

 The Government has promised quick action.
-We are hoping a stay order from the Supreme court may happen anytime soon (perhaps by end of September).
-But for that the Government has to act quickly.
+We are hoping a stay order from the Supreme court may happen anytime soon (perhaps by the end of September).
+But for that, the Government has to act quickly.